adopted-ember-addons/ember-pikaday/README.md

 </label>
 ```

-However, remember that setting the value from your application (not by the user) will not automatically convert set date to UTC timezone.
-Therefore, if you `#set` the date formatted in local time zone outside from the component, ember-pikaday will show correct date but still in defined by you timezone.
+ember-pikaday will not automatically convert the date to UTC if your application is setting the datepicker value directly!

 ## Localization